Click here to download as a PDF

 7.4 Are routine-care services delivered in conjunction with a clinical trial covered under the free care rule?

-7.5 OAC 5160-2-02 Appendix A indicates that dental services billed under UB92 Revenue Code 0512 (Dental Clinic) are covered.
+7.5 The list of covered and non-covered revenue codes, located in Appendix 1 of the Hospital Billing Guidelines, indicates that dental services billed under UB92 Revenue Code 0512 (Dental Clinic) are covered.
 Does this mean all dental services, including routine and preventative dental services, performed in a hospital-based dental clinic are covered under the free care rule?

 Per OAC 5160-2-03(A)(2)(g), services of a research nature, services which are experimental and not in accordance with customary standards of medical practice, or services which are not commonly used are not covered.
 However, a patient may apply for routine-care charges delivered during a clinical trial related to: